luc-hens/luc-hens.github.io/guide.md

 You will be able to find most economics-related materials in the VUB university library.
 You can use the inter-library loan services of the VUB university library to get works from libraries in Belgium and the rest of the world.
 The ULB university library is a 20-minute walk from the VUB campus.

 #### Why do I have to keep a research log?
 How do I keep a research log?
 A research log is a diary where you keep track of the progress in your research, report problems, and write down ideas.
 Your research log allows me to give recommendations to change your research strategy.
 Each entry in the research log is dated.
 List the database you searched, the descriptors you used, and the file where you saved your search results.
-Here's an example of an entry:<br><br>
+Here's an example of an entry

-<code>Friday 4 August 2006<br>
+    Friday 4 August 2006<br>
     Checked https://www.aeaweb.org/econlit/jelCodes.php for the JEL subject descriptors related to my subject.
-Result: F130 - Commercial Policy; Protection; Promotion; Trade Negotiations; International Trade Organizations.<br>
+Result: F130 - Commercial Policy; Protection; Promotion; Trade Negotiations; International Trade Organizations.
     Searched EconLit database (via VUB Library web site) using DE= F130.
 Yielded 14517 works.
 Narrowed search down by seraching for DE=F130 AND bilateral (anywhere) AND multilateral (anywhere).
 Yielded 104 works.
 Saved list in file econlit20060804.doc.
-Will explore references later.<br>
+Will explore references later.
     Checked VUB library catalog (VUBIS) for Lomborg (Ed.)
 (2004) (which contains Anderson (2004)).
 VUB call number is : 330.191.6 G LOMB 2004.
 Went to VUB library, located Lomborg (2004) and photocopied Anderson (2004).
-Photocopy filed in "Trade and Growth" folder.<br>
+Photocopy filed in "Trade and Growth" folder.
     Carefully check the list of references in Anderson (2004) later.
 </code>

 #### What is *EconLit*?
 EconLit is the main bibliographical database for research in economics.
 In order to get acquainted with EconLit, go to (http://www.econlit.org/">http://www.econlit.org/) and read the information.
 Follow the links at the bottom of the page and read.
 Browse through the List of Journals Indexed in EconLit to get a feeling for the type of journals covered by the database.
 Browse through the Subject Descriptors.
 Carefully read the section on Search Hints (you may want to print this page for future reference).

 #### How do I get access to *EconLit*?
 You can access the EconLit database through the site of the VUB library.
 Go to:
 [http://www.vub.ac.be/BIBLIO/index_en.html](http://www.vub.ac.be/BIBLIO/index_en.html).
 Follow the link Databases available through VUB network; choose EconLit; click the "Information" icon next to EconLit and read the fact sheet describing the database.
 Try out a search (see: How do I search a bibliographical database?)